jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   it were the Shooting phase, but until the end of the phase it can only target the enemy unit that was just set up on the battlefield (and only if that enemy unit is an eligible target for that attack).

-  ### Personality Circuits (1CP)
+  ### 2. Personality Circuits (1CP)
   Use this Stratagem before the battle, when you are mustering your army, if your WARLORD has the NECRONS keyword.
   Select one CANOPTEK unit in your army - it gains the **Dynastic Ability** special rule.

-  ### Repair Subroutines (1CP)
+  ### 3. Repair Subroutines (1CP)
   Use this Stratagem at the start of any battle phase.
 Select one CANOPTEK unit in your army - it gains the **Reanimation Protocols** special rule until the end of the battle round.

-  ### Safety Override (1CP)
+  ### 4. Safety Override (1CP)
   Use this Stratagem at the start of any battle phase.
 Select one of your units that has the **Reanimation Protocols** special rule.
 The unit immediately becomes unexhausted but cannot benefit from this special rule until the end of the battle round.

-  ### Dynastic Heirlooms (1CP)
+  ### 5. Dynastic Heirlooms (1CP)
   Use this Stratagem before the battle, when you are mustering your army, if your WARLORD has the NECRONS keyword.
-  Select one NECRONS CHARACTER model (excluding C'TAN SHARD models) in your army and give them one Relic (this must be a Relic they can have).
+  Select one model in your army (excluding C'TAN SHARD models) and give them one Relic (this must be a Relic they can have).
 Each Relic in your army must be unique, and you cannot use this Stratagem to give a model two Relics.

-  (TODO) You can only use this Stratagem once, unless you are playing a Strike Force battle (in which case you can use this Stratagem twice), or an Onslaught battle (in which case you can use this Stratagem three times).
+  You can use this Stratagem up to 3 times per battle.

-  ### Rarefied Nobility (1CP)
+  ### 6. Rarefied Nobility (1CP)
   Use this Stratagem before the battle, when you are mustering your army, if your WARLORD has the NECRONS keyword.
   Select one NECRONS CHARACTER model (excluding C'TAN SHARD models) in your army and determine one Warlord Trait for that model (this must be a Warlord Trait they can have); that model is only regarded as your WARLORD for the purposes of that Warlord Trait.
 Each Warlord Trait in your army must be unique (if randomly generated, re-roll duplicate results), and you cannot use this Stratagem to give a model two Warlord Traits.

-  (TODO) You can only use this Stratagem once, unless you are playing a Strike Force battle (in which case you can use this Stratagem twice), or an Onslaught battle (in which case you can use this Stratagem three times).
+  You can use this Stratagem up to 3 times per battle.

-  ### Extermination Protocols (?CP)
+  ### 7. Extermination Protocols (2CP)
-  TODO
+  Use this Stratagem in your Shooting phase, when a LOKHUST DESTROYERS or LOKHUST HEAVY DESTROYERS unit from your army is selected to shoot.
+Until the end of the phase, each time a model in that unit makes an attack, you can re-roll the wound roll.

-  ### Curse of the Phaeron (?CP)
+  ### 8. Curse of the Phaeron (3CP/1CP)
-  TODO

-  ### IDEAS
+  Use this Stratagem in any phase, when a NECRONS VEHICLE model from your army that has the **Explode** special rule is destroyed.
+Do not roll to see if that model explodes: it does so automatically.
+If that model has the TITANIC keyword, this Stratagem costs 3CP; otherwise it costs 1 CP.

+  ### 9. Spiteful Contingency (1CP)
+  Use this Stratagem if a CANOPTEK PLASMACYTE would be destroyed as a result of its **Companion Protocol** special rule.
+  It gains the **Explode** special rule with the following profile: `Roll: 1+ Range: 3" Strength: 6 AP: -2 Qualities: -`

-  - Disintegration Capacitors
+  ### 10. Disintegration Capacitors (1CP)
+  Use this Stratagem in your Shooting phase, when a NECRONS unit from your army is selected to shoot.
+Until the end of the phase, each time a model in that unit makes an attack with a **Gauss Weapon**, if a hit roll of 61 or more is
+  rolled: Do not roll a wound roll for that attack.
+It is resolved as if a 61 was rolled as the wound roll.

+  ### 11. Quantum Deflection (1CP)
+  Use this Stratagem in any phase, when a NECRONS unit from your army that is equipped with **Quantum Shielding** is selected as the target of an attack.
+Until the end of the phase, models in that unit have a 5+ invulnerable save.

+  ### 12. Reanimation Prioritisation (1CP)
+  Use this Stratagem in your opponent's Shooting phase, when a NECRONS unit from your army is selected as the target of an attack.
+Select one CANOPTEK REANIMATOR model in your army that is within 6" of and visible to the targeted unit.
+  That model can use its **Reanimation Beam** special rule as if it was your Command phase, selecting the targeted unit to be healed by its reanimation beam (any unit that was already being healed by that model's reanimation beam is no longer considered to be healed by it).

+  ### 13. Disruption Fields (1CP)
+  Use this Stratagem in the Fight phase, when a NECRONS CORE unit from your army is about to make attacks.
+Until the end of the phase, each time a model in that unit makes a melee attack, you can resolve it with AP -1.

-  - Malevolent Arcing
+  ### 14. Malevolent Arcing (1CP)
+  Use this Stratagem in your Shooting phase, when a NECRONS unit from your army is selected to shoot.
+Until the end of the phase, each time a model in that unit makes an attack with a **Tesla Weapon** if a hit roll of 61 or more is
+  rolled: 2 hits are scored against another enemy unit (of your choice) that's within 6" of the original target, in addition to the usual effect of **Tesla Weapon**.
+This other enemy unit must be visible to the original target, but doesn't have to be visible to the shooting unit.

 ## Unit Datasheets